-+Hosted a workshop to develop a critical uncertainties document for lamprey (LTWG 2005 and see Workshops in Reference section of this proposal).
+•Hosted a workshop to develop a critical uncertainties document for lamprey (LTWG 2005 and see Workshops in Reference section of this proposal).

 •Facilitated the Data Management Framework Subcommittee, which made the first attempt to coordinate Basin-wide data management for salmon and steelhead reporting for BiOp and Program needs.
-This effort, combined with the development and production of the Status of the Resources Report, helped guide restructuring of the StreamNet project (2006 Data Management Workshop).
+This effort, combined with the development and production of the SOTR, helped guide restructuring of the StreamNet project (2006 Data Management Workshop).